-I think of I Like the Rain as my longest shortest manuscript because this 125 word piece has existed in one form or another (song, free verse poem, rhyming poem, rhyming story) for something like sixteen years now.
+I think of I LIKE THE RAIN (Barefoot Books, 2021) as my longest shortest manuscript because this 125 word piece has existed in one form or another (song, free verse poem, rhyming poem, rhyming story, and now springboard for a series) for something like sixteen years.

 My students are always a little bit mystified.
 Poor teacher, I can almost hear them thinking.
 She has to try so hard.